adriangl/pict2cam/fastlane/README.md

 * `track` - The track to use when publishing.

+* `artifact_type` - The artifact type to publish.
+Values are `APK` or `AAB.

-* `apk_paths` - Comma-separated list of absolute paths to the APKs to publish.
+* `artifact_paths` - Comma-separated list of absolute paths to the artifacts to publish

-* `mapping_paths` - Comma-separated list of absolute paths to the Proguard mapping paths to attach to the publication.
+* `mapping_paths` - Comma-separated list of absolute paths to the Proguard mapping files to attach to the publication.
 Defaults to nil.

 Returns:

 * a `PublishVersionResult` object containing if the publication was published and the version name of the published app
-### android publish_aab_play_store
+### android publish_artifact_appgallery
 ```
-fastlane android publish_aab_play_store
+fastlane android publish_artifact_appgallery
 ```
-Publishes an AAB to the Google Play Store in the given track
+Publishes artifacts (APKs or AABs) to HUAWEI AppGallery.